Bayramova/text_generator/README.md

 # Text Generator
-This project trains a multi-layer LSTM on a language modeling task.
-The trained model can then be used by the generate script to generate new text.
+This project trains a multi-layer LSTM model with pre-trained fastText word embeddings on a Russian language modeling task.
+The trained model can then be used by the generate script to generate new sequences.

 ## Data
 By default, the training script uses the [Russian Twitter Corpus](http://study.mokoron.com/).